Designs For Handmade Greeting Cards…Beat Crafters’ Block Today!

 Need New Ideas For Making Greeting Cards?

 Well there is some good news afoot (you knew I was going to say that…) You really can make cards that would blow away what you see at the drugstore, you just need to have a master plan.
 I’m going to tell you all about that plan right here!
-It’s this ebook guide I bought not too long ago with a main premise, which is numerous templates that you can apply to all your own ideas.
+Before you get started, you have to understand a few things about the elements of design.

 If you ever saw a beautiful card somewhere and wondered how the artist got the inspiration, chances are the design elements were really “in sync” with each other.
 Something on that card really pulled you in and made you look – it could be the way the card’s artist really followed the elements of design well.

-Layout of the Card
+Layout of Your Greeting Card

 I remember being in art class and hearing the discussion about a “focal point” “complementing” “contrasting”, all that stuff.
 This even applied to abstract art as well, but I stink at abstract art.
 However I got a lot of great takeaways.
 One of them is when you’re creating anything, you have to have a design that is the “focal point” so ultimately, the complete design will click.

 Without it, peoples’ eyes wander, or they glaze over trying to figure out what the heck they’re taking in.
 Here’s an example since this concept is better shown than told 🙂 I made these 2 “quick and dirty” layouts below to give you an idea of what a good-looking , well-balanced design should start with:

 If the design is too “busy”…it can be off-putting.
 Ever seen a pattern somewhere that was so cluttered with elements as to be totally unappealing?
 Yep that’s what we call an out of whack design.

 Should Your Handmade Card Designs All Be the Same Shape?

 Cards themselves are many times a standard squarish-rectangle, but there are other different shapes: Vertical, horizontal, square and the really long or really tall shape (I always thought those odd shapes were cool) However, the design itself must follow the elements well.